als429/600/assignments/3/directions.md

 * Assess impact of an event (using a forecast to determine *what **should have** happened* vs. *what **actually** happened*)
 * Set realistic and stretch goals
 * Be prepared for when someone (maybe a boss or client) asks you to predict the future

+## What is the expected reading level?
+* Limited coding experience required
+* Familiar with fundamental coding concepts (e.g., commenting, printing)

 ## Recipe for creating a forecast with trended data
 ### 1. First, we need to start with trended data.
 For learning, we can use INSERT PAGE